 How Lack Of Sleep Affects Your Vision

-In today’s fast paced and hectic world it is very common to miss out on getting enough restful sleep each night.
+In today’s fast paced and hectic world, it is very common to miss out on getting enough restful sleep each night.
 The challenge of balancing proper rest with everything else that needs to get done in a day can be very tricky.
 However, many are not aware that not getting enough rest can wreak havoc on your eyesight.
-While it’s obvious that lack of sleep can cause dark circles to appear under your eyes, not getting enough rest can interfere with your eye health.
+While it’s obvious that a lack of sleep can cause dark circles to appear under your eyes, not getting enough rest can interfere with your eye health.